What money is kept in the Change Fund Box?

 Although there is no need to write a receipt for extremely small transactions, such as personal copy/print money collected, the transaction should be recorded in the log.
 Simply recording the date, the amount, and a quick description of what the money was collected for will do.
 The importance of written documentation that correlates with cash collected can not be stressed enough!

 What are the Procedures Regarding Deposits?

-- Deposits of collected cash and checks should be made at the Business Office at least weekly, or whenever collected funds exceed $50.
+- Deposits of collected cash and checks should be made at the Cashier's Office at least weekly, or whenever collected funds exceed $50.

 - Cash or checks should never be held over a weekend, except for those campus departments, which are open for business on the weekend and have been pre-approved to hold cash and checks.
 In such circumstances, a deposit should still be made on Friday of all funds collected previously during the week.

 - A BYU-H Departmental Deposit Form should accompany all deposits made with the Business Office.
 The deposit form should be prepared completely and accurately and should be signed by the preparer and a supervisor who has verified the accuracy of the deposit.
 Verification includes the physical counting of all cash and checks.

 - To ensure personal safety, “After Hours” deposits should be taken to the Business Office by 2 employees.